Related Policies and Additional References:

-As of January 2014, the FMCSA amended its regulations to keep in effect until January 30, 2015, the requirement that interstate drivers subject to: either the commercial driver’s license (CDL) or the commercial learner’s permit (CLP) regulations: as well as the Federal physical qualification requirements, must retain paper copies of their medical examiner’s certificate when operating a commercial motor vehicle.
+As of January 2014, the FMCSA amended its regulations to keep in effect the requirement that interstate drivers subject to: either the commercial driver’s license (CDL) or the commercial learner’s permit (CLP) regulations: as well as the Federal physical qualification requirements, must retain paper copies of their medical examiner’s certificate when operating a commercial motor vehicle.
 Interstate motor carriers are also required to retain copies of their drivers’ medical certificates in their driver qualification files.

 All personnel operating or supervising operations of a CMV owned or leased by St. Mary’s University shall be aware of the contents of this Policy.
 All persons designated to supervise employees in safety sensitive positions must receive certification regarding 60 minutes of training on alcohol misuse and 60 minutes on controlled substances abuse (49 CFR Part 40 §382.603).
 The training at a minimum shall provide instruction for supervisors to: